International Social Norms: 10 Essential Travel Etiquette Tips

 Pointing is considered rude in many countries.
 It’s especially bad if you point at someone.
 Because of this concern, employees at Disney are trained to use two fingers rather than the index finger to guide guests through the parks.

-Similarly a thumbs up is akin to giving the middle finger in countries ranging from Australia to parts of West Africa.
-And crossed fingers has a vulgar meaning in Vietnam.
+Similarly, a thumbs up is akin to giving the middle finger in certain countries, ranging from Australia to parts of West Africa.
+Crossed fingers also has a vulgar meaning in Vietnam.

-Generally it may be better to avoid hand gestures like these when traveling if you don’t know the social norms.
+Generally, its better to avoid hand gestures like these on your next trip if you don’t know the social norms.

 You’ll need to resist the temptation to pat a child on the head or put your hand on someone’s shoulder in a number of countries.
 That’s a big no-no in nations such as Thailand and Nepal.
 The head is considered sacred in the Buddhist and Hindu religions and should not be touched by a stranger.

-Generally it may be a good rule of thumb to let other people take the lead when it comes to contact.
-Social norms are more evident if someone holds out a hand for a handshake or comes forward with arms outstretched for a hug.
+Generally, it may be a good rule of thumb to let other people take the lead when it comes to physical contact.
+Social norms are more evident if someone holds out a hand to shake hands or another person comes forward with arms outstretched for a hug.
 That makes it easier to react appropriately if you’re uncertain about local etiquette.

 Some cultures are more open to physical contact with outsiders than others.
 Copyright: © 2016 Rustic Pathways

-There is some bad news for lefties who travel.
-The left hand is considered unclean in a number of nations, and so it’s frowned upon to use it for eating or handing someone money or other objects.
+There is some bad news for lefties who travel abroad.
+The left hand is considered unclean in a number of nations, and so it’s not considered proper etiquette to use it for eating or handing someone money or other objects.
 This is particularly the case in some Muslim and Hindu communities.

 In nations like Costa Rica the pace of life is slower so punctuality is not king.
-In fact in Costa Rica it may be expected that you’ll arrive just a little late for a dinner engagement or social gathering.
-That’s good news for travelers who don’t want to be under any time pressures.
+In fact, in Costa Rica it may be expected that you’ll arrive just a little late for a dinner engagement or social gathering.
+That’s good news for travelers who don’t want to be under any time pressure while on vacation.

 Rustic Pathways students with local children in Costa Rica